[Lube Review] Pjur Med Natural & Pjur Med Sensitive Lubricant

 Pjur Med Sensitive and Med Natural lubes

-Med Natural and Med Sensitive are two lubricants from Pjur’s new Med range.
+Med Natural and Med Sensitive are two lubes from Pjur’s new Med range, and I received both to review.
 Under the European Medical Device Regulation (MDR), personal lubes are classified as IIb medical devices – that is, under the same category as products such as condoms, but also medical equipment such as blood bags, ventilators, and implantable dental devices.

 What does this mean?
 Pjur explains it in detail here.
 In short, though: